danskyr/langchain-ha-bridge/README.md

 ## How It Works

-The system uses a two-part architecture:
+The system uses a multi-part architecture:

+The two primary components are:
 1. **LangChain Server**: A standalone FastAPI service that hosts the LangChain router agent
    - Runs independently from Home Assistant
    - Processes text queries and returns responses